RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 SSL configuration is set on the application on `src.server.http_server_factory.HTTPServerFactory`.
 As you can see, both a `certfile` and a `keyfile` are needed; these two files should be located on the `/keys/` directory.
 This boilerplate has two empty files as an example.

+## Request Handlers
+All incoming requests in tornado are handled by an specific class that extends from `RequestHandler`.
+In order to centralize certain common methods, this boilerplate has an implementation of a `RequestHandler` subclass found in `src.request_handlers.custom_request_handler.CustomRequestHandler` .

+### Custom Request Handler
+This class should be used as the parent class of all newly created request handlers; every example in this boilerplate is a subclass of it.

+In this class, you will find a centralization of both successful and erroneous response handling; also, it has a generic method for handling `OPTIONS` requests, a `prepare()` method that is executed each time a request enters the server and a request body mapper that transforms the incoming request body into a dictionary.

+### HTTP verb handling
+Every new subclass of `CustomRequestHandler` will be associated to an specific route and will answer every incoming request to said route.
+In every request handler there are two things that must be defined:

+* The `SUPPORTED_METHODS` attribute, which is a list of HTTP verbs and that defaults to accept every verb.
+Every non included verb will return an HTTP code `405`, for `Method Not Allowed`.
+* A class method for each of the verbs; for example, `def post(self):` to handle `POST` requests.

+### Path parameters
+Path parameters are defined when routing and are needed in all request handling methods, even if they are not used.
+Explanation on how to define them will be found in the routing section.

+### Sync vs Async
+All request handling methods can be either synchronous (`def post(self):`) or asynchronous (`async def post(self):`);
+this means that requests can be handled both with common Python methods and with Python coroutines.
+In this boilerplate you can see that both the `HealthCheckHandler` and the `ExampleViewHandler` use a synchronous method and all the other handlers use Python coroutines.

+Given Tornado's ability to handle coroutines, it is recommended for you to answer requests with coroutines, in order to exploit this ability to the maximum.

+## Routing
+The relationship between paths and request handlers is defined in `src.server.router.Router`; here, a dictionary that relates each path with it's handler is created and is the used in the creation of the Tornado application in `src.server.application_factory.ApplicationFactory`.

+Path params are set in the path definition; an example of a path definition with an optional query param is `/resources/?(?P<resource_id>[^/]+)?`.
+The name on the place holder will also be the name the request handling methods will receive when called.

 ## Views
 This boilerplate also includes an example of how to serve HTML pages.
 The settings on the locations of the needed